godaged/tictac/README.md

 # Tic Tac Toe
 ## Description
 Tic Tac Toe Console Game in Python.
 Can be played against the PC or another player.
-This require package os and its used only to clear the screen.
+This require package os and datetime.

 ## How to play
 Always 'X' goes first.